alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 familiar with the role and activities of trade unions and the responsibilities of the employer and the payroll department in a unionized environment.

+**Pension Providers** are third party pension plan providers that may require payroll to provide enrolment reports on participating employees and length of service calculations, and to remit employee deductions and employer contributions

 Legislation
 -----------